deviceTRUST/demo-box/README.md

 - Copy the folder deviceTRUST Demo-Box from the administrator’s desktop to the PC which will act as the remote device.

   -  The folder contains all the necessary resources to connect to the Demo-Box with the user “demo” via RDP.

   - The Subfolder “Demo Tool” contains the deviceTRUST Demo-Tool which needs to be started before connecting to the Demo-Box via RDP.

   - The Subfolder “Presentation” contains the deviceTRUST corporate slide deck in English and German language.

+- Install the deviceTRUST Client Extension.
+You can either [download it from our website](https://devicetrust.com/download) or use Chocolatey (choco install dt-clientextension --y).
 ## Demo-Tool

 In a lab as simple as the Demo-Box, you will want to demonstrate several use cases, while not making too much fuzz or being able to change parameters like your location.
 The deviceTRUST Demo-Tools allows you to simulate certain property changes with a simple click.
 It is designed to give insight into what can be achieved with deviceTRUST - in a very simple way.